lindenb/jvarkit/docs/VcfFilterJdk.md

       Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -rc, --recalc
+      [20180716] recalc attributes like INFO/AF, INFO/AC, INFO/AN... if the
+      number of genotypes has been altered.
+Recal is not applied if there is no genotype.
+      Default: false
     --saveCodeInDir
       Save the generated java code in the following directory -f, --script
        (js file).
 Optional.
+    -vn, --variable
+      [20180716] how to name the VariantContext in the code. htsjdk/gatk often use 'vc'.
+      Default: variant
     --version
       print version and exit